42kharuya/ft_printf/README.md

-This is a big function, "ft_printf".\n this subject was started on 5/24.
+This is a big function, "ft_printf". this subject was started on 5/24.